 As an example my first favourite language was C++.
 It was, and still is, amazing if you're trying to wring every last clock cycle out of the CPU.
 It's complex, but if you stick at it it's possible to learn it to a high standard.
 In that respect it's always struck me as being like Latin - once you understand it, you can use that knowledge to understand many other languages.
 What soon became evident to me, especially with the Microsoft version of C++, was that when it came to UI development, C++ is less than ideal!
 Macros handling Windows messaging, never quite knowing where Windows messages will go, all thanks to the unholy mess that is the MFC, and to top it all off the abomination that was Hungarian Notation that so many tried to use to "standardize" naming.
 I realize Hungarian Notation wasn't strictly a C++ feature, but it became closely associated with it and ruined it for many.

-I'd used many other languages before I became a professional developer - Fortran (I was forced to at university!), Pascal and even though I hate to admit it, BASIC.
-Once I became a developer I looked around at other languages too and found it hard to find one that was a suitable pair to C++.
+I'd used many other languages before I became a professional developer - Fortran (I was forced to at university!), Pascal, Assembler and even though I hate to admit it, BASIC.
+Once I became a developer I looked around at other languages too, and found it hard to find one that was better than C++.
+It was flexible, fast and, even more importantly, there were plenty of jobs advertised for people who could develop in it.
 I learned a reasonable amount of SQL when the chance arose, mostly so I could write my own database layers without depending on anyone else, but databases always seemed rather separate from the C++ parts of the system.
 Eventually my employer of the time decided to try C#, which was then at version 2.0.
 This was interesting. because version 2.0 introduced generics, which seemed to be a sort of lightweight version of C++ templates, and so got rid of the need to cast to and from

 Object in collections.
 Why they didn't do that to start with I don't know - it's as bad as when many people wrote C++ collections as collections of

 void**.
-The thing that struck me with C+ was that, although it was slower to run it was so much quicker than C++ to produce anything with a UI.
+The thing that struck me with C# was that, although it ran much slower than C++, it was so much quicker to produce anything with a UI.
 The event-based interaction between controls and windows was so much easier to predict, and Visual Studio actually allowed you to create a skeleton method from the UI.
-Gradually, as MS improved the compiler and run-time performance, and added new language features, this became my new favourite.
+Gradually, as MS improved the compiler and run-time performance, and added new language features, this became my new favourite language.

 Once this happens to you you’ll probably get a thought running around in your mind - maybe you were a little too attached to your favourite language.
 You may try to dismiss it, because you’ve spent a lot of time learning this first language, and now you’re looking at another.
 Is this new favourite destined to blossom and fade away like the first?
 Will your list of favourite languages end up as long, varied and regrettable as the spouses of a troubled country singer?